russelldb/rabl/README.md

 When a consumer receives a rabbitmq message it unpacks it and uses a local `riak_client` to store the object in Riak.
-Using the correct put options means that the postcommit hook is not invoked on the replicated PUT and short circuits the object going around and around in replication forever.
+Using the correct put options means that the post-commit hook is not invoked on the replicated PUT and short circuits the object going around and around in replication forever.